It's a Little Too Late (Mark Chesnutt song)

 "It's a Little Too Late" is a song co-written and recorded by American country music singer Mark Chesnutt.
 It was released in September 1996 as the lead single from his Greatest Hits compilation album.
 The song reached number-one on the U.S. Billboard Hot Country Singles & Tracks chart and peaked at number 5 on the Canadian RPM Country Tracks chart.
 The song was written by Chesnutt, Roger Springer and Slugger Morrissette.

 Content

-The song describes a narrator whose woman had recently walked out on him, wanting him to be a better man.
-The narrator keeps stating in his mind that he should have done something for the woman: "I should've done this and I should've done that / I should've been there then she'd have never left / I should've been hangin' on to every word she ever had to say / But it's a little too late, she's a little too gone / She's a little too right, I'm a little too wrong / Now would be a good time to change / But it's a little too late."
+The song describes a narrator whose lover had recently walked out on him, wanting him to be a better man.
+The narrator keeps stating in his mind that he should have been there for her when she needed him: "I should've done this and I should've done that / I should've been there then she'd have never left / I should've been hangin' on to every word she ever had to say / But it's a little too late, she's a little too gone / She's a little too right, I'm a little too wrong / Now would be a good time to change / But it's a little too late."

-In the second verse, the narrator states coming home late, and that his lover was not mad at him and thought she realized not worrying about him.
-The next morning, the narrator then finds her gone.
+In the second verse, the narrator states coming home late, and rather than being angry at him, his lover leaves him.